 Vertigo can spring up at an unexpected time, and a severe bout can even result in a fall.
-Is there anything that a person can do to keep vertigo from occurring?
-Let’s take a look a few of the common triggers of a vertigo attack and a natural way to get to the underlying problem.
+Is there anything that a person can do to keep the spinning sensation from occurring?
+Let’s take a look at a few of the common triggers of a vertigo attack and a natural way to get to the underlying problem.

 Avoiding a Vertigo Episode

 The older population, in particular, has to be on guard against vertigo.
 After the age of 40, a person has a 40% chance of experiencing vertigo.
 By the age of 65, a person has a 1 in 3 chance of having a fall each year.
 And vertigo seems only to worsen as a person gets older.

 If you are beginning to experience frequent bouts of spinning sensation, here are a few triggers to avoid:

 - Rapid movement of the head – This is why many experience spinning sensation when getting up too fast from bed.
 The head moves quickly, and blood pressure may drop.

 - Bright lights – It might be a good idea to keep the lights dimmer when dealing with frequent vertigo episodes.

 - Looking up – Whether it has to do with the movement of the eyes or tilting the head backward, looking up seems to be another trigger.

 - Bending over – Many elderly ones find that leaning forward leads to sudden vertigo and is a frequent cause of falls.

 Of course, avoiding these 4 triggers can require a person having his or her guard up at all times.
 There certain times a person just has to bend over.
 Or a sound might cause one to turn the head quickly without thinking about it.
 There has to be a better way.